conda-incubator/conda-store-ui/README.md

 ## Get Started

-To learn how to use conda-store-ui alongside conda-store, please visit our [documentation](https://conda-incubator.github.io/conda-store-ui/).
+To learn how to use conda-store-ui alongside conda-store, please visit [the conda-store-ui documentation](https://conda-incubator.github.io/conda-store-ui/).

 ## Development